mmorihiro/LifeGame/README.md

 A simple game of life written with Kotlin and libGDX.
 ##Download
 Not released yet.
 After finish v0.3, first one will be released.
-libGDX is a cross platform game library.
-However, this game only targets desktop(Windows, Mac, Linux) now.
+libGDX is a cross platform game library.However, this game only targets desktop(Windows, Mac, Linux) now.
 If you want to try the under development version, use `git clone https://github.com/mmorihiro/LifeGame.git`
 Then, move to the project root and run `./gradlew run`
 ##How to play